 Fortunately, there are a number of online resources to gain knowledge.
 You can learn the features of different types of insurance, determine what you need and don’t need, check out multiple insurance carriers, obtain quotes, and find a reputable agent.

 A knowledgeable insurance agent can make the process easier and less time-consuming.
 They offer recommendations and do a lot of the legwork.
-For some types of insurance like disability and life insurance, you need an agent to navigate the complexities of the policy.
+For some types of insurance like life and disability, you need an agent to navigate the complexities of the policy.

 If you don’t have an agent, choosing one can make the buying process even more tedious.
 To make it easier, ask friends and family members for referrals.
 Read online reviews of agents and check with the Better Business Bureau for ratings and complaints.